-How to determine what your plan does not cover
+How to determine what your plan doesn’t cover

 Your Guide to Benefits lists services that HMSA covers and any limitations or exclusions of your health plan.
 Please review the “Services Not Covered” chapter in your plan’s Guide to Benefits to understand your plan as completely as possible.
 We highly encourage you to review your new Guide to Benefits every time you switch plans, as your new plan may have different benefits and limitations.

-Why your plan does not cover all medical services
+Why your plan doesn’t cover all medical services

 Our benefits are designed to ensure the safety of our members, to promote appropriate utilization of services, and to keep health care costs in check.

-Benefit exclusions are services that are not covered under your plan.
+Benefit exclusions are services that aren’t covered under your plan.

 The “Services Not Covered” chapter in your medical Guide to Benefits describes benefit exclusions which include the following.
 Please see your Guide to Benefits for a comprehensive listing.